-The assessment reported here is based on the assumption that there is a single stock of yellowfin tuna in the EPO.
-Yellowfin are distributed across the Pacific Ocean, but the bulk of the catch is made to the east and to the west.
-The purse-seine catches of yellowfin tuna are lower close to the western boundary (150°W) of the EPO (Figure A-1).
-The movements of tagged yellowfin tuna are generally over hundreds, rather than thousands, of kilometers, and exchange between the eastern and western Pacific Ocean appears to be limited.
-This is consistent with the fact that the longline catch-per-unit-of-effort (CPUE) trends differ among areas.
+An integrated statistical age-structured stock assessment model (Stock Synthesis Version 3; Methot 2005, 2009) was used in the assessment, which is based on the assumption that there is a single stock of yellowfin in the EPO.
+This model differs from that used in previous assessments.
+Yellowfin are distributed across the Pacific Ocean, but the bulk of the catch is made in the eastern and western regions.
+The purse-seine catches of yellowfin are relatively low in the vicinity of the western boundary of the EPO.
+The movements of tagged yellowfin are generally over hundreds, rather than thousands, of kilometers, and exchange between the eastern and western Pacific Ocean appears to be limited.
+This is consistent with the fact that longline catch-per-unit-of-effort (CPUE) trends differ among areas.
 It is likely that there is a continuous stock throughout the Pacific Ocean, with exchange of individuals at a local level, although there is some genetic evidence for local isolation.
 Movement rates between the EPO and the western Pacific cannot be estimated with currently-available tagging data.

-The stock assessment requires a substantial amount of information.
-This includes data on retained catch, discards, fishing effort, and the size compositions of the catches from several different fisheries.
+The stock assessment requires substantial amounts of information, including data on retained catches, discards, indices of abundance, and the size compositions of the catches of the various fisheries.
 Assumptions have been made about processes such as growth, recruitment, movement, natural mortality, fishing mortality, and stock structure.
-Several inputs into the latest assessment differ from those used for 2006 (IATTC Fishery Status Report 5).
-Recent catch and effort data have been incorporated, and earlier data have been updated.
+The assessment for 2009 differs substantially from that of 2008 because it uses the Stock Synthesis program.
+Previous assessments have used the A-SCALA program.
+The main differences include: use of a sex-specific model, inclusion of indices of abundance rather than effort, and use of functional forms for selectivity.
+The catch and length-frequency data for the surface fisheries have been updated to include new data for 2008.
+New or updated longline catch data are available for China (2007), Chinese Taipei (2005-2007) and Japan (2003-2007).
 The catches are shown in Figure B-1.